Metallic Rouge: Carnival

 The mysterious leader of the Carnival, who claims he seeks to free the Neans from Asimov's Laws.
 To this end, he seeks out Rouge and gradually makes her question whether she is truly "free".
-He is later revealed to be Jean's adoptive father and Rouge's creator, who was believed to have been assassinated by the Immortal Nine, which is what prompted Jean to task Rouge with hunting down his killers; in truth, he faked his death and orchestrated the events of the entire series from the shadows.
+He is later revealed to be Jean's adoptive father and Rouge's creator, who was presumed to have been assassinated by the Immortal Nine, which is what prompted Jean to task Rouge with hunting down his killers; in truth, he faked his death and orchestrated the events of the entire series from the shadows.